- I love to work with people who are in transition to their next life-stage with creating or preserving their wealth.

-I am passionate about health and wellbeing, focusing on whole and clean food eating particularly a low carb/keto foodie lifestyle.
-Deep down I actually am a creative type with soft materials, like silk painting, sewing, knitting and currently love to do modern crochet designs.
-I have a soft spot for the colour purple, dark chocolate, red wine, plus for leisure activities I currently enjoy yoga, e-biking on our trails, salsa dancing, and hiking, and especially enjoy my daily walk along our local beach with my little dog.
+I am passionate about health and wellbeing, focusing on whole and clean-food eating, particularly a low carb/keto foodie lifestyle.
+Deep down, I actually am a creative type with soft materials, like silk painting, sewing, knitting and currently love to do modern crochet designs.
+I have a soft spot for the colour purple, dark chocolate, and red wine.
+For leisure activities, I currently enjoy yoga, e-biking on our trails, salsa dancing, hiking, and especially enjoy my daily walk along our local beach with my little dog.

 Having a child with a disability has shaped my life more than I ever anticipated and has made me who I am today, with a deep empathy for those that just do not fit into the typical life we expect.
 Because of this daughter, I have a close association with Hohepa, which is a very special character residential facility that needs parents and ongoing financial support to assist them in their endeavours for the betterment of their wider community.